 As Bill Gates said, “Banking is necessary, banks are not.”
 And that's true.
 Digital financial technology are all about improving the lives of the users and Fintech is disrupting banking industry.
 Let's find out how it has started and why it's happening.

 In 2018, venture capitalists raised $111 billion USD to support the Fintech revolution.

-From the first sight, with the biggest banks controlling nearly $17 trillion in assets, Fintech’s $111 billion looks like peanuts.
+From the first sight, with the biggest banks controlling nearly $17 trillion in assets, $111 billion of Fintech industry looks like peanuts.

 We have to consider that retail banks spend $30 billion annually on digital transformation, which is not so impressive compared to Fintech’s $111 billion.

 It's self evident that the Fintech disruption in banking industry is in full swing and this trend is growing stronger and entering all the financial sectors.

 Traditional banks and financial sectors have been playing catch-up with very little change over the past 20 years.
 Bank managers are hesitant to embrace change and new technologies into the banking industry.
 Some may disagree, saying that banks have come a long way over the years, but, in reality, all improvements were made in favor of a banking profit and not the customers.

 Online banking has reduced the need for regular visits to bank branches.
 This has changed how we perceive banking services but not the banking model itself.

 Online banking probably wouldn’t happen if accountants didn’t notice that the costs of maintaining an online banking system are much less than that of the branches.

 Transitioning to online was a strategic and beneficial move for banks.
-Unfortunately, just because you are on the web doesn’t mean you understand it.
+Unfortunately, just because you are on the web doesn’t mean you nail it.
 On the other hand, Fintechs secure the clients better than any bank with a suitable and efficient online strategy.

 First of all, the Fintech revolution started during the last financial crisis in 2008.
 Previous finance sector employees who lost their jobs weren't ready to give up on finance.
 They teamed up with IT professionals and started creating Fintech startups that were solving people’s problems instead of banking problems.